coditori/javatori/java/spring-boot-cxf/README.md

 In this example I just used MySQL Database and Spring Boot will configure it via application.properties, but you can use any Database that you need.

 #### Compilation
-This project will not compile alone! why? because this is a needs dans module inside it's POM file.
+This project will not compile alone! why? because  needs "spring-dans" module inside it's POM file.
 <pre>
 &lt;dependency&gt;
   &lt;groupId&gt;com.massoudafrashteh.code.spring.dans&lt;/groupId&gt;